Introduction: Motorise Your Own Telescope (updated 10-19-2017).

 Using the Bill Porter library (with some little mod) it was easy to read the control and send the signals to the Due board.

-So there is a code for the Arduino UNO that will read the gamepad and manage the accessories, and another code is for the Arduino Due to move the motors, you will need a modified version of Bill Porter’s library in order to get all working properly… the modified library and the 2 codes are available in the same file.
+So there is a code for the Arduino Nano that will only read the gamepad and send the data to the Due via I2C, and another code is for the Arduino Due to move the motors and manage the accessories, you will need a modified version of Bill Porter’s library in order to get all working properly… the modified library and the 2 codes are available in the same file "Telescope.rar".

 The archive also includes a spreadsheet and a .ino file to test the acceleration curve used on the motors, you can use linear acceleration too, but I like more the exponential curve.